Shop All

 2. Climate and Soil: The environment in which the olives are grown can significantly impact the taste of the oil.

 4. Production Process: The method and immediacy of processing after the olives are harvested can affect taste.
-Cold-pressed olive oils, for example, retain more of the original olive flavor.
+Cold-pressed olive oils, for example, retain more of the original olive flavour.
 Also, oils made from freshly picked olives will often taste fresher than those made from olives that have been stored for a while.

 5. Storage and Age: Olive oil is a perishable product and can become rancid over time, especially when exposed to heat, light, or air.
 Fresh oil typically tastes better than older oil.

 6. Type of Olive Oil: Finally, the classification of the olive oil can affect its taste.
-Extra Virgin olive oil, which is made from pure, cold-pressed olives, tends to have a stronger flavor than refined types like Extra Light and Pomace olive oil.
+Extra Virgin olive oil, which is made from pure, cold-pressed olives, tends to have a stronger flavour than refined types like Extra Light and Pomace olive oil.

 Mueloliva Common Questions